Magento 2 Web Analytics: Select the Right Tracking Stack

 If you care about page-level UX and want to see how each user clicks and scrolls, you need heatmaps and session-recording apps that show how a visitor moves through the store.

 At the very beginning, most stores care mainly about traffic.
-Even with weak UX, two to three percent swings in sales will not change the picture much, so investing in heavier analytics will not pay off yet.
+Even with weak UX, two-to-three-percent swings in sales will not change the picture much, so investing in heavier analytics will not pay off yet.

 For a mid-sized store, all directions become relevant.
 You work on SEO, customer behavior, and specific interface elements in parallel.